CIEMAT-Neutrino/CAJITA/README.md

 * _run_build.sh_ script only runs from main folder (it will ask for your confirmation to continue with the process)
 * You need to choose a geometry (_geometries_ and _configs_ folders 📂) for the compilation.
 Each change need to be recompiled !!
 (Do not include the extension of the file)

-🆕 Once you have clearly chosen your geometry you can compile with ```./scripts/run_build.sh geometry``` to avoid the second question of the script.
+🆕 Once you have clearly chosen your geometry you can compile with ```cd srcs && ./scripts/run_build.sh <geometry>``` to avoid the second question of the script.
 ![build](https://github.com/CIEMAT-Neutrino/SIM_LAB_GEANT4/assets/80100549/b5648858-3a74-4393-bf29-8cd26bd02b36)

 -----------------------------------------------------------------------------------------------------------------------------------------------------